tkodev/lib-instance-control/README.md

-# Node Instance Control
+# Instance Control
-- 🔍 Node Instance Control - A NPM module to wrap around node's child process spawn functions.
+- 🔍 Instance Control - A NPM module to wrap around node's child process spawn functions.
 - Just a wrapper to start and stop process instances.